jayJs/node-jay/public/b/jay/README.md

 ##Authentication
 **Facebook SDK**

 If fbAppId is set before Jay is loaded, the whole Facebook SDK is added to the site.

+If you want to use it for authentication, [jay-npm](https://github.com/jayJs/jay-npm) is currently required.

-You can add fbAppId like this:
+You can add fbAppId like this to HTML:
 ```
 <script>
   // test account for jay, works on localhost:5000
   var fbAppId = "756437764450452" // if fbAppId is undefined, FB SDK is not added
 </script>
 ```
 Jay loads the whole Facebook SDK for you.
-Currently we use it only for authentication.
+Users who have authorized the Facebook app receive a client ID (available as J.userId) and a token (available as J.token) that enables them to send data to the server.

+**isUser()**
-isUser() provides the possibility to apply different commands to anonymous or logged-in users. isUser() determines that you are logged in before executing the functions. window.userId contains the user Facebook ID.
+isUser() provides the possibility to apply different commands to anonymous or logged-in users. isUser() determines that you are logged in before executing the functions.
+J.userId contains the user Facebook ID.

 A user is logged in if its logged in to Facebook and a user of a Facebook app.
 (Keep in mind that Facebook apps only work if the Settings -> Site URL matches your URL).